ibm-mas/ansible-devops/docs/playbooks/oneclick-iot.md

 export MAS_ENTITLEMENT_KEY=xxx

 oc login --token=xxxx --server=https://myocpserver
-ansible-playbook ibm.mas_devops.oneclick_core
 ansible-playbook ibm.mas_devops.oneclick_add_iot
 ```

 !!! tip
-    If you do not want to set up all the dependencies on your local system remember that you can run the install inside our docker image as well: `docker run -ti quay.io/ibmmas/ansible-devops:10.0.4 bash`
+    If you do not want to set up all the dependencies on your local system, you can run the install inside our docker image as well: `docker run -ti quay.io/ibmmas/ansible-devops:10.0.4 bash`